-The Salmonella dataset was downloaded from MetaboLights database with the MTBLS579 identifier [52].
-Chromatograms were downloaded and manually checked for consistency; those with different dimensions specified in Table 2, were removed.
+The Salmonella dataset was downloaded from MetaboLights database with the MTBLS579 identifier [32].
+Chromatograms were downloaded and manually checked for consistency; those with different dimensions specified in Tab 2, were removed.
 The entire data comprises 30 blood plasma samples with two main categories related to carriage diagnosis, control samples, and Salmonella sp. carriage.
-The acquisition rate used in this study is 100 spectra/second.
-Moreover, in the second category, authors collected samples from two different etiological agents; S. typhi and S. Paratyphi A. A representative chromatogram, based on the number of peaks detected, is presented in the Fig. 2A.
+Moreover, in the second category, authors collected samples from two different etiological agents; S. typhi and S. Paratyphi A. a representative chromatogram, based on the number of peaks detected, is presented in the Figure 2A.